 Using 凭 with nouns

-凭 can also be used with a noun (or a noun phrase), 凭 will show how something was done.
-It allows you to specify the way or the manner of doing something.
-As you’ll see from the examples, these nouns can both be concrete (admission to a place, for instance) or abstract (a feeling, and such). 凭 is fairly flexible and can be used indifferently to talk about actions that happen frequently or actions that haven’t happened yet.
+When used with a noun (or a noun phrase), 凭 will show how something was done.
+It allows you to specify the way or the manner the action was carried out.
+As you’ll see from the examples, these nouns can both be concrete (admission to a place, for instance) or abstract (feelings and such).
+You can use 凭 indifferently to talk about actions that happen frequently and actions that haven’t happened yet.
 So in that, it's pretty flexible.

 凭 + Noun/noun phrase

-Another important use of 凭 to know about is when it's combined with the word 什么: you can use 凭 together with 什么 to form the expression 凭什么.
-This structure is extremely common in Chinese and it’s very useful to show dissatisfaction or anger.
+Another critical use of 凭 to know about is when it's combined with the word 什么: you can use 凭 together with 什么 to form the expression 凭什么.
+This structure is extremely common in Chinese, and it’s very useful to show dissatisfaction or anger.

 Subject + 凭什么 + verb / verb phrase ?